neptune-ai/neptune-aws/README.md

-# Neptune + Amazon SageMaker integration
+# Utilities for using Neptune client on AWS

 This is an integration that exposes the `init_run` function that reads the Neptune API token and project name from AWS Secrets Manager instead of environment variables.